daagar/3Steps/README.md

 		#var {logpath}{/tintin/logs}
  	to wherever you want your logs to go

-* Edit mysql.tin and change your mysql database password to whatever you want your passwords to be
+* Rename mysql.tin.sample in .tt/profiles to mysql.tin and change your mysql database password to whatever you want your passwords to be

 * Log in to mysql and create the tintin database: